 Knowledge is key.
 We are in a time when people are unaware of even the basic essentials of religion: what is forbidden and what is compulsory.
 At the same time, someone who knows what is right but does not act upon it brings about his own doom as well.

-Knowledge and action must go hand-in-hand.9 This story demonstrates the fruits reaped by a man of knowledge who applied it.
+Knowledge and action must go hand-in-hand.9 This story demonstrates the fruits reaped by a man of knowledge who applied what he knew.

 Confidence Among People